Essential dimension of group schemes over a local scheme: Definitions and general results

-\begin{rema} We recall that any affine flat group scheme of finite type over an affine regular noetherian scheme $T$ of dimension $\le 2$ is isomorphic to a closed subgroup-scheme of $\GL_{n,T}$ for some $n$ (see \cite[Expos\'e VI, Proposition 13.2]{SGA3_I}).
-So any group scheme over a regular noetherian local scheme of dimension $\le 2$ satisfies the first condition.
-Moreover condition $(i)$ is always satisfied for finite (flat) group schemes over $S$.
-In fact the usual proof which works for fields (see for instance \cite[\S 3.4]{Wat}) works also for finite (flat) group schemes of finite presentation over $S$.
-The main point is to find a finite free $\cO_S$-module where $G$ acts faithfully.
-But in fact firstly one takes $\cO_G$.
-Since $G$ is flat and of finite presentation over $S$ then $\cO_G$ is projective as $\cO_S$-module \cite[\S 1.5, Corollaire]{Bou_A_X}.
-So it is a direct factor of a \textit{finite} (since it is finitely generated) free $\cO_S$-module.
-Then $G$ acts faithfully on it also.
+\begin{rema} We recall that any affine flat group scheme of finite type over an affine regular noetherian scheme $T$ of dimension ${\le} 2$ is isomorphic to a closed subgroup scheme of $\operatorname{GL}_{n,T}$ for some $n$ (see \cite[Expos\'{e} VI, Proposition 13.2]{SGA3_I}).
+So any group scheme (recall our conventions at the beginning of the section) over a regular noetherian local scheme of dimension ${\le} 2$ satisfies the first condition.
+Moreover condition $(i)$ is always satisfied for finite group schemes over $S$.
+In fact the usual proof which works for fields (see for instance \cite[\S 3.4]{Wat}) works also for finite group schemes of finite presentation over $S$.
+The main point is to find a finite free $\mathcal{O}_{S}$-module $M$ where $G$ acts faithfully, i.e. the morphism of sheaves $G\to \operatorname{GL}_{n}(M)$ is injective.
+But in fact firstly one takes $\mathcal{O}_{G}$.
+Since $G$ is flat and of finite presentation over $S$ then $\mathcal{O}_{G}$ is projective as $\mathcal{O}_{S}$-module \cite[\S 1.5, Corollaire]{Bou_A_X}.
+So it is a direct factor of a \textit{finite} (since it is finitely generated) free $\mathcal{O} _{S}$-module $M$.
+Then $G$ acts faithfully on $M$.

-We remark that, supposing the first condition is verified, the second one is satisfied if $S$ is of dimension $\le 1$.
-This follows from \cite[Theorem 4.C]{An}.
-In fact one can take $U=\GL_{n,S}$.
-In general, if $(i)$ is satisfied, there exists always an open $U$ with that property, by \cite[Expos\'e V,Th\'eor\`eme 10.4.2]{SGA3_I}, since the action of $G$ over $\GL_{n,S}$ is free.
-But we do not know if we can take it $S$-dense in general.
+We remark that, supposing the first condition is verified, the second one is satisfied if $S$ is of dimension ${\le} 1$.
+This follows from \cite[Theorem 4.C and Theorem 3.1.1]{An}.
+In fact one can take $U=\operatorname{GL}_{n,S}$.
+In general, if $(i)$ is satisfied, there exists always an open subscheme $U$ with that property, by \cite[Expos\'{e}~V, Th\'{e}or\`{e}me~10.4.2]{SGA3_I}, since the action of $G$ over $\operatorname{GL}_{n,S}$ is free.
+But we do not know if we can take it $S$-dense in general. \end{rema}